Budapest Trip Diary

 We then visited Eger Castle, which wasn’t bad, but couldn’t really compete with some much grander castles we’ve seen.
 The town itself was kind of cute, with cobblestone streets and lots of vendors about.
 They also had a nice square with some statues.

 We visited the Marzipan Museum mentioned on the blog, and stopped in at the market briefly (fruits and vegetables, as one would expect).
-We visited a couple churches, and concluded those places are always remarkably cold.
-We located an astronomy museum we’d read about, but then concluded we weren’t in the mood to visit it.
+We visited a couple churches, and noted that those places are always remarkably cold.
+We located an astronomy museum we’d read about, but concluded we weren’t in the mood to visit it.

 Jean was feeling a bit “off” after the big lunch, so he joined me at the wine tasting, but didn’t partake himself.
 We then bused back to Budapest.